tidyverse/tidyverse.org/content/blog/case-weights/index.md

 ## # … with 14 more rows
 ```

 There are 24 possible configurations of the variables but a total of 4526 observations.
-If we want to model the data in this format, using a logistic regression, we could  use
+If we want to model the data in this format, using a logistic regression, we could  use:

 ```r